Kippenhahn's construction revisited: Introduction

-In this paper, we take a closer look at the proof that the curve $C_A$ is included in $W(A)$.
-We illustrate Kippenhahn's assertion with an example of a $3\times 3$ matrix $A$ in Section~\ref{sec:constructKC}.
-In Section~\ref{sec:revealingexample} we present an example of a convex set $W$\!, which is not the numerical range of a matrix, but for which all steps in Kippenhahn's proof are nevertheless feasible.
-In this example, the curve analogous to $C_A$ is not included in $W$\!, as it has four isolated, singular points outside of $W$\!.
+In this paper, we take a closer look at Kippenhahn's proof that the curve $C_A$ is included in $W(A)$.
+We illustrate Kippenhahn's construction of $C_A$ and his assertion with a $3\times 3$ matrix $A$ in Section~\ref{sec:constructKC}.
+In Section~\ref{sec:revealingexample} we present a convex set $W$\! for which a similar construction is feasible, but the curve analogous to $C_A$ has isolated, singular points outside of $W$\!.
+These examples are supported by the computer algebra system \texttt{Wolfram Mathematica}.
 Despite this flaw, Kippenhahn's proof is still advocated \cite[Thm.~1.3]{GauWu2021}, \cite[Thm.~13.4]{Daepp-etal2018} without paying attention that it is incomplete.
-An exception is the paper \cite{ChienNakazato2010}, where Chien and Nakazato give a more rigorous proof that the curve $C_A$ is included in $W(A)$.
+An exception is the paper \cite{ChienNakazato2010} where Chien and Nakazato analyze singular points of the numerical range.

-During the last fifteen years or so, we witnessed an increasing research activity at the crossroads of convex geometry and real algebraic geometry, a field called \emph{convex algebraic geometry} \cite{HeltonVinnikov2007,Sanyal-etal2011,Netzer2012,PlaumannVinzant2013, Blekerman-etal2013,Sinn2015,Scheiderer2018}.
-To our surprise, Sinn \cite[Example~3.15]{Sinn2015} had already proven in 2014 an assertion similar to Kippenhahn's.
-By translating Sinn's result to the numerical range, and by showing that all singular points of $C_A$ lie inside $W(A)$, we were able to prove Kippenhahn's assertion \cite[Thm.~1.1]{PSW2021}.
+During the last fifteen years or so, we witnessed an increasing research activity at the crossroads of convex geometry and real algebraic geometry, a field called \emph{convex algebraic geometry} \cite{HeltonVinnikov2007,Henrion2010,Sanyal-etal2011,Netzer2012,PlaumannVinzant2013, Blekerman-etal2013,Sinn2015,Scheiderer2018}.
+To our surprise, Sinn \cite[Example~3.15]{Sinn2015} had proven an assertion similar to Kippenhahn's already in 2014.
+By translating Sinn's result to the numerical range, and by showing that all singular points of $C_A$ lie inside $W(A)$, we obtained a complete proof of Kippenhahn's assertion \cite[Thm.~1.1]{PSW2021}.

+The set $W$ mentioned above is not the numerical range of a matrix since the analogue of Kippenhahn's assertion fails for $W$\!.
+This follows also from the fact that the dual convex set $W^\ast$ to $W$ is bounded by the \emph{Fermat curve} $x_1^6+x_2^6=1$.
+All lines in $\R^2$ through this curve intersect it in two points instead of six, see Fig.~\ref{fig:television6}b).
+In other words, $W^\ast$ is not \emph{rigidly convex} \cite{HeltonVinnikov2007} and therefore it cannot be the dual convex set to the numerical range of a matrix \cite{Henrion2010,HeltonSpitkovsky2012}.
+This is, of course, a peculiarity of the finite dimensionality.
+Any bounded convex nonempty subset of the plane is the numerical range of a bounded linear operator on a Hilbert space \cite{Pollack1974}.

-We highlight some aspects of the proof that the curve $C_A$ is included in the numerical range $W(A)$ in Sec.~\ref{sec:Kippenhahnright}.
-To prepare this, we shift the attention from points outside of $W(A)$ to lines crossing the dual convex set in Sec.~\ref{sec:dualpicture}.
+Section~\ref{sec:Kippenhahnright} highlights some aspects of the proof that the curve $C_A$ is included in $W(A)$.
+The preliminary Sec.~\ref{sec:dualpicture} changes perspective from points outside of $W(A)$ to lines crossing the dual convex set.